Published:

 Does TWINT QR also work without internet at the stand?

 Yes.
-The QR code sticker is a physical printout and does not need internet.
-The data connection is only needed by the customer's smartphone to trigger the payment in the TWINT app.
+The QR code sticker is a physical printout and does not require an internet connection.
+The data connection is only needed by your customer's smartphone to initiate the payment in the TWINT app.

 See detailed answer